 Google’s Project Sunroof – an online solar estimator – can give you an estimate of the cost to install a system and years until payback.
-Estimates provided by Google’s Project Sunroof are based on current electric rates.
-Future changes in rates will impact the estimated net savings and payback.
+Estimates provided by Google’s Project Sunroof are based on current electric prices and compensation structures.
+Future changes in prices, credit amounts or billing structure will impact the estimated net savings and payback.
 Project Sunroof is not functional for all of Idaho Power’s service area, so we’ve provided three Project Sunroof examples of a typical home below.

 |The Jones’ House||The Zhang’s House||The Jackson’s House|

 |Average monthly electric use:||500 kWh||1,000 kWh||1,950 kWh|